hetalang/heta-specifications/classes.md

 **Parent:** [_Simple](#_simple)

-This is class for implementation of a definition of unit to use it in [units expression](#units-expression).
+This is class for implementation of a definition of unit to use it in [UnitsExpr](#UnitsExpr).

 This is **unscoped** class.